-The accompanying financial statements have been prepared on a basis that assumes that the Company will continue as a going concern and that contemplates the continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
-The Company has devoted substantially all of its efforts toward research and development and has, during the three months ended March 31, 2016, generated an operating loss of approximately \$2,001,000.
+The accompanying financial statements have been prepared on a basis that assumes the Company will continue as a going concern and that contemplates the continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
+The Company has devoted substantially all of its efforts toward research and development and has, during the six months ended June 30, 2016, generated an operating loss of approximately \$4,334,000.
 The Company expects that it will continue to generate operating losses for the foreseeable future.
 The Company's ability to execute its operating plan depends on its ability to obtain additional funding via the sale of equity and/or debt securities, a strategic transaction or otherwise.
 The Company plans to continue to actively pursue financing alternatives, but there can be no assurance that it will obtain the necessary funding.
-On April 20, 2016 the Company completed a financing (See Note 10).
 The accompanying financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-The accompanying unaudited condensed consolidated balance sheet as of December 31, 2016, the condensed consolidated statements of operations for the three months ended March 31, 2016 and 2015, the condensed consolidated statements of cash flows for the three months ended March 31, 2016 and 2015 and the related interim information contained within the notes to the condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial information and with the instructions, rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial information.
+The accompanying condensed consolidated balance sheet as of December 31, 2015 has been derived from audited financial statements.
+The accompanying unaudited condensed consolidated balance sheet as of June 30, 2016, the condensed consolidated statements of operations for the three months and six months ended June 30, 2016 and 2015, the condensed consolidated statements of cash flows for the six months ended June 30, 2016 and 2015 and the related interim information contained within the notes to the condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial information and with the instructions, rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial information.
 Accordingly, they do not include all of the information and the notes required by U.S. GAAP for complete financial statements.
-In the opinion of management, the unaudited interim condensed consolidated financial statements reflect all adjustments which are of a nature necessary for the fair presentation of the Company's consolidated financial position at March 31, 2016 and consolidated results of its operations for the three months ended March 31, 2016 and 2015, and its cash flows for the three months ended March 31, 2016 are not necessarily indicative of future results.
+In the opinion of management, the unaudited interim condensed consolidated financial statements reflect all adjustments which are of a nature necessary for the fair presentation of the Company's consolidated financial position at June 30, 2016 and consolidated results of its operations for the three months and six months ended June 30, 2016 and 2015, and its cash flows for the six months ended June 30, 2016 are not necessarily indicative of future results.

-These unaudited condensed consolidated financial statements should be read in conjunction with the audited financial statements and related notes thereto included in the Company's Form 10-K for the fiscal year ended December 31, 2015, which was filed with the SEC on March 11, 2016.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited financial statements and related notes thereto included in the Company's Form 10-K/A for the fiscal year ended December 31, 2015, which was filed with the SEC on March 11, 2016, as amended on July 18, 2016.